What counselling can help with:

 Many clients tell me the difference counselling makes for them is having someone outside of family and friends who cares for them, listens with interest and attention, but is not personally involved with them.

 Clients often have said, even though they have a good support network, they do not wish to burden those close to them with their own difficulties and distress.
+Sometimes in our life we may feel we do not have anyone close to us who would be able to give us their time and energy while we are struggling.

 Sometimes we need a space just for us where there is no expectation to reciprocate the support offered; where we can talk freely without fear of judgment, or expectations of the other person for us to behave a certain way.